josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 [Automattic released a timeline and terms sheet](https://automattic.com/2024/10/01/wpe-terms/), in a post coming after WP Engine pretty aggressively, accusing WPE of lying about the terms that were offered.
 (WP Engine, in its original [cease-and-desist letter](https://automattic.com/wp-content/uploads/2024/09/term-sheet-wp-engine-inc.-automattic-trademark-license_09.19.2024-1.pdf), didn't mention any offer of work contribution as a payment method; they just said Matt demanded payment.
 Automattic seems to be saying this is a lie, and work contributions were apparently always an option.)

 Automattic offers as proof [the terms sheet they offered to WPE](https://automattic.com/wp-content/uploads/2024/09/term-sheet-wp-engine-inc.-automattic-trademark-license_09.19.2024-1.pdf), but the sheet, bizarrely, is dated September 20th—i.e., the same day as Matt's keynote at WCUS.
 So I'm a little confused how this is meant to show what Automattic seems to think it does.
 It shows the two payment options, sure, but that's not the only allegation at play here.
-If Matt wanted to refute WP Engine's claim that he made a last-minute extortion attempt, this is pretty much the opposite of what he needed to show.
+If Matt wanted to refute WP Engine's claim that he made a last-minute extortion attempt, this is pretty much the opposite of what he needed to produce.

 Is there not an earlier version Matt can release?
-If this went down the way he says it did, why aren't we seeing more evidence of earlier terms being offered, rather than the literal day-of offer made at the last minute?
+If this went down the way he says it did, why aren't we seeing more evidence of earlier terms being offered, rather than the literal last minute one?

 Besides which, I'm not sure how much the "contribution" angle really matters, because again: there was really only one offer on table.
 The difference was only in how WP Engine wanted to pay for it (directly, or indirectly).

-Whether WP Engine is paying people to work on WordPress, or paying _Automattic_ to pay people to work on WordPress, it's all the same in the end; the price tag is identical.
+That is: whether WP Engine is paying people to work on WordPress, or paying _Automattic_ that money, it's all the same in the end; the price tag is identical.
+It was the same percentage both ways.
 It's not really two options, so much one option with two payment methods.
-Matt's still demanding money, one way or the other, from WP Engine, to his company.
-I don't think this really gives a lot of credence to the "it was never about money" argument Matt and Automattic seem to be trying to make—
+So I don't think this gives a lot of credence to the "it was never about money" argument Matt and Automattic seem to be trying to make—

 —_especially_ since, once again, _this is all going through Automattic_!
 Not through the WordPress Foundation or .org (which owns the actual WordPress trademark in question), but through Matt's own for-profit company, a direct competitor of WP Engine.